JmonkG/MCJ/Readme.md

-This is just a static website for MCJ company for letting people know about our products.
+This is just a static website for MCJ company for letting people know about TP Oil products.